-This development option also takes account of the necessary environmental considerations for Headford.
-A Stage 2 Strategic Flood Risk Assessment was carried out in tandem with the preparation of the Local Area Plan which informs future land uses including the avoidance of flood risk areas and the inappropriate development of same.
+This development option also takes account of the necessary environmental considerations for Clifden.
+A Stage 2 Strategic Flood Risk Assessment was carried out in tandem with the preparation of the Local Area Plan which informs future land uses including the avoidance of flood risk areas and the avoidance of inappropriate development.
 Green infrastructure and climate change were also keys elements for consideration in the preparation of this Local Area Plan.

-The built heritage, including recorded monuments, National Monuments, structures on the Record of Protected Structures, the designated Architectural Heritage Area and buildings of vernacular interest within Headford are important attributes of the village and the preferred development option will ensure these elements are afforded the necessary protection.
-Similarly, the natural heritage and biodiversity in Headford are important features which contribute to the character of the area and also need to be safeguarded under the preferred development option.
+The built heritage, including recorded monuments, National Monuments, buildings on the Record of Protected Structures, and the designated Architectural Heritage Area and buildings of vernacular interest within the town offer link to the Town's past and create a sense of place as well as giving the town its unique character.

+Similarly, the natural heritage and biodiversity of Clifden are important features which contribute to the character of the area and also need to be safeguarded under the preferred development option.

 Finally, this preferred Development Strategy Option is informed by the statutorily required environmental assessment and seeks to enhance sustainability, promote economic and social development and ensure quality of life and the protection of the environment.
-It also aligns with and aims to deliver on the Core Strategy requirements set out for Headford in the Galway County Development Plan and supports the objectives of the Regional Planning Guidelines to provide for the sustainable, dynamic development of villages to a level that can deliver the conditions for balanced regional development.
+It also aligns with and aims to deliver on the Core Strategy requirements set out for Clifden in the Galway County Development Plan, Regional and National planning policies and Objectives.

-2.2.4 Land Use Management and Zoning
+Land Use Management and Zoning